What should I buy?

 On the memorabilia side, again the advice is go for what you like.
 If it is an item you can put in a drawer and forget about, that's probably what you will do.
 Your children may benefit but, likely as not, they will chuck the old rubbish in the bin when you turn up your toes.
 Choose something you want to look at or which will prove useful for saving paperclips, the impetus behind many of the desktop items.
 Never buy a picture just as an investment: buy something you enjoy looking at.
 What is overrated at the moment?
 Probably sabbath clubs but if that is what you have room to display, or your particular interest who am I to knock it?
 Collections of signature balls tend to be offered at way over the price at which any sensible collector could build a display from individual items.

 As a giftYou may be looking for a gift.
 If you don't have a collector with a particular interest, Drivers and putters are usually the best options.
 If you are looking for a one-off gift, a brass putter is a good option.
 They display very well and are a little bit unusual.
-If you are looking for a club prize or corporate gift, consider our wonderful range of classic clubs to give a feel for the great craftsmen in Scotland of old.

 Many clubs, in Scotland at least, have gone to old putters to create a club prizes.
 This rather ignores both the aesthetic and historic appeal of approach irons , particularly spade mashies and niblicks which make great wall-hangers.
 Again, as a purely personal preference, I would welcome a brassie as a prize, a wooden club with a brass sole plate: old and it looks old.